Genichiro Tenryu: Super World of Sports (1990–1992)

+Wrestling and Romance (1992–1999)

-In April 1990, Tenryu left All Japan to form Super World of Sports (SWS).
-After its collapse in June 1992, Tenryu, aided by Masatomo Takei (brother of his wife Makiyo) formed Wrestling and Romance (WAR).
+After Super World of Sports collapsed in June 1992, Tenryu, aided by Masatomo Takei (brother of his wife Makiyo) formed Wrestling and Romance (WAR).
 WAR became his base from where he would take on top wrestlers from other promotions, such as Atsushi Onita, Nobuhiko Takada, The Great Muta, Shinya Hashimoto and Masahiro Chono, all of whom he defeated.
 He also traded victories with Tatsumi Fujinami and Antonio Inoki, thus becoming the only Japanese wrestler to defeat both Inoki and Baba by pinfall.

+Tenryu made brief returns to the World Wrestling Federation at the 1993 Royal Rumble and 1994 Royal Rumble; in the latter he made it to the final five but was eliminated by eventual co-winners Lex Luger and Bret Hart.
+An angle had he and The Great Kabuki hired as mercenaries by Yokozuna's manager, Mr. Fuji, to attack The Undertaker and prevent him from winning.

 In 1998, as WAR went into decline, Tenryu began an earnest comeback, this time in New Japan.
 He first joined Heisei Ishingun, allied with its leader Shiro Koshinaka, and they won the IWGP Tag Team Championship from Team Wolf, Masahiro Chono and Hiroyoshi Tenzan.
 In December 1999, Tenryu made history as the first native to win the top two distinctions of professional wrestling in Japan (All Japan's Triple Crown and New Japan's IWGP Heavyweight title) by beating Mutoh for the IWGP title.
 (The first man to win both titles was Big Van Vader, an American.)

-Return to AJPW (2000–2004)
+All Japan Pro Wrestling (2000–2004)

 In 2000, following the near-collapse of All Japan due to the Pro Wrestling Noah split, Tenryu closed WAR and rejoined All Japan, eager to test his mettle against the remaining ace, his former disciple Kawada.
 Tenryu beat Kawada in the subsequent tournament for the vacant Triple Crown, winning the belts for a second time.
-In his second stay in All Japan, he would capture the belts a third time and also the World Tag Team Championship with former WAR-UWFI feud rival Yoji Anjo.
+In his second stay in All Japan, he would capture the belts a third time and also the World Tag Team Championship with former WAR–UWFI feud rival Yoji Anjo.